 1. Use your parent account to set Goals over the holidays

 Be the difference in your child’s learning!
-Set Goals for their progress as they play.
-Then, send in-game Rewards to motivate them more.
+Use Prodigy's reports to track your child's learning and spot when they need help.
 Log into your free parent account to get started!

 2. Support their learning even more with a Premium Membership

 During Winterfest, your child will be extra excited to play Prodigy Math Game.
 But a Premium Membership can help boost engagement even more!

 Use Prodigy’s brand new Premium features for parents to track progress and support your child along their learning journey, during Winterfest and beyond.

 - Practice Areas — Track your child’s strengths and learning obstacles and see samples of questions they’re struggling with.

 - Practice Sheets — Print worksheets tailored to your child’s learning needs.
 Each one includes fun Prodigy artwork to color in.

 - Classroom Learning — Get a glimpse at the work your child’s teacher has assigned in Prodigy this year, whether in class or at home.